EECS150/project_skeleton_fa21/spec/overview.md

 - Final report and style (10%) demonstrated throughout the project.
     - A final report that is well written and hits all the points in the [final report spec](./final_report.md) will get full credit.
     - Style relates to the cleanliness and clarity of your Verilog code.
 Your Verilog code should be readable.
 Your git repo should have no build artifacts and junk committed to it.
+- Checkpoints (5%)
+    - 50% from the block diagram checkoff on the checkpoint 1 deadline (10/29/21)
+    - 50% from the demonstrated functionality on the checkpoint 2 deadline (11/19/21)
+    - 5% penalty per day (only counting weekdays/non-holiday days) for each day the checkpoint is checked off late
 - Extra credit (up to 10%)
     - Credit based on additional functionality will be qualified on a case by case basis.
 Students interested in expanding the functionality of their project must meet with a GSI well ahead of time to be qualified for extra credit.
     - Point value will be decided by the course staff on a case by case basis, and will depend on the complexity of your proposal, the creativity of your idea, and relevance to the material taught.